LGBTQ™ Propaganda Roundup: The Prison R*pe Chronicles, Pt. II

 Kim was found guilty in 2008 of two counts of aggravated first-degree murder in the stabbing of his father, Richard Kim, and the bludgeoning and strangulation of his mother, Terri Kim, the Spokesman-Review reported.
 Kim killed his parents at their Mount Spokane home on December 5, 2006, as they returned from work.
 After attempting to clean up the murder scene and hide his parents’ bodies in an outbuilding, Kim went shopping the next day, using his father’s debit card to withdraw $1,000 from his parents’ account.”

-Now, let’s do a thought experiment: we strip Byran Kim of his LGBTQ+++™ identity, and we what have left is a double-murderer male rapist.
+Now, let’s do a thought experiment: we strip Bryan Kim of his LGBTQ+++™ identity, and we what have left is a double-murderer cisgender male sex pest.

 Do you think, if he weren’t a tranny, HuffPost would ever write up any kind of screed like this demanding “human rights” or whatever on his behalf?